FlorianCousin/use-tabs-state/README.md

 To emit an event means to write in the localStorage on the specified key, and remove it right away.

 To receive an event means to listen to a localStorage change on the specified key (with [event listener](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event)).

+## Usage advice

+It is not recommended to use the shared state in a production usage because

+- performance has not been measured,
+- there is no unit test.